-An issue that has arisen in the context of cyberlibel is the anonymous posting of defamatory statements or images to the internet.
-Although it is possible to obtain early mandatory orders or discovery from third parties that allow one to learn the identity of the cyber-libeller, it is often an expensive exercise.
+Although it is possible to obtain early mandatory orders or discovery from third parties that allow one to learn the identity of a cyber-libeller, it is often an expensive exercise.
 In addition, this information may not prove to be useful since the publisher may have posted the defamatory statement or image from an internet café or other public resource that does not keep records of its users.
-While the law in jurisdictions within North America vary by province or state, as a result of a recent Supreme Court of Canada decision, the law in Canada is now closer to that generally applicable in the United States.
-In Canada, those who post statements and images which are false and defamatory may escape liability if they can demonstrate that the material was published responsibly.

 In the United States, internet service providers ("ISPs") are generally protected from liability in respect to the content of others.
-In Canada, such immunity is less clear.
+In Canada, such immunity is less clear-cut.